Aircloak/aircloak/air/docs/content/datastores.md

 #### JOINs

-MongoDB versions more recent than 3.2 support `INNER JOIN`'s.
-Aircloak Insights will emulate all unsupported JOIN-types.
-Furthermore, when a collection is sharded, even `INNER JOIN`'s on recent versions of MongoDB have to be emulated.
+MongoDB only supports `INNER JOIN` natively.
+Aircloak Insights will emulate all other JOIN-types.
+Furthermore, when a collection is sharded, even `INNER JOIN` has to be emulated.